Three Cheers for Sweet Revenge

 Three Cheers for Sweet Revenge (often shortened to Three Cheers or Revenge) is the second studio album by American rock band My Chemical Romance, released on June 8, 2004, by Reprise Records.
-With this album, the band produced a cleaner sound than that of their 2002 debut I Brought You My Bullets, You Brought Me Your Love.
+With this album, the band produced a more polished sound than that of their 2002 debut I Brought You My Bullets, You Brought Me Your Love.
 It was the band's first release to feature rhythm guitarist Frank Iero on all tracks, as well as the final release to feature drummer Matt Pelissier, who would later be replaced by Bob Bryar.

-The album was a success for both the band and the label.
-The record produced four singles—"I'm Not Okay (I Promise)", "Helena", "The Ghost of You", and in the United Kingdom, "Thank You for the Venom".
-It was certified platinum less than a year after its release, and has sold over three million copies in the United States.
+The album received positive reviews from critics and was a commercial success for both the band and the Reprise label.
+The record produced three singles—"I'm Not Okay (I Promise)", "Helena", and "The Ghost of You".
+It was certified platinum by the Recording Industry Association of America (RIAA) less than a year after its release, and has sold over three million copies in the United States.
+Em Casalena of American Songwriter stated that the album is "essential listening" for 2000s emo.

+In April 2025, a "deluxe edition" of the album—featuring all of the original tracks remixed and four new, previously unreleased live records—was announced.
+It was released on June 6, 2025.

 Music and lyrical themes

-Musically, Three Cheers for Sweet Revenge has been described as alternative rock, emo, pop-punk, post-hardcore, and punk rock.
+Musically, Three Cheers for Sweet Revenge has been described as emo, alternative rock, pop punk, post-hardcore, punk rock, and pop rock.
 While I Brought You My Bullets, You Brought Me Your Love was considered "a particularly strident entry in that shifty genre of bands tortuously slamming together elements of emo, hardcore, and even metal", Three Cheers for Sweet Revenge "both showcased their songwriting skills and gave them much-deserved attention".
 Moving away from the "screamo parts" and "the more complicated structures" of their first record in favor of a sound that "skirts the line between pop punk and edgy, theatrical, emo" while being "strongly influenced by hardcore punk", Three Cheers for Sweet Revenge has been variously compared to The Misfits, AFI, and Thursday.

-Lead singer Gerard Way has referred to the first single "I'm Not Okay (I Promise)" as a "self help pop song" while also being called "a surging piece of emo-pop with a hook as ridiculously catchy as it was ridiculous" and a "moving anthem for the young and depressed" by AllMusic and Rolling Stone respectively.
+Lead singer Gerard Way has referred to the first single "I'm Not Okay (I Promise)" as a "self-help pop song" while also being called "a surging piece of emo-pop with a hook as ridiculously catchy as it was ridiculous" and a "moving anthem for the young and depressed" by AllMusic and Rolling Stone respectively.
 This single went on to be nominated for the Kerrang! award for best single and reached number 86 on the US Billboard Hot 100.

-The album opener "Helena" has been referred to as an "album highlight and smash hit".
+The album opener and second single "Helena" has been referred to as an "album-highlight and smash-hit".
 Gerard has claimed that the song "shaped what the album is about" and "revealed their dark side" in comparison to the first single.
 Its lyrics mourn the loss of Gerard and Mikey's grandmother, Elena Lee Rush, and was their first entry into the top 40.